-The installed building management system must provide a peer-to-peer networked, standalone, distributed control system utilizing ANSI/ASHRAE Standard 135-2001 BACnetTM or other widely utilized open communication protocols accepted by owner into one open, interoperable system.
+The installed building management system must provide a peer-to-peer networked, standalone, distributed control system utilizing ANSI/ASHRAE Standard 135-2001 BACnet[TM] or other widely utilized open communication protocols accepted by owner into one open, interoperable system.
 Avoid proprietary systems/vendors not locally supported by robust independent system integrators.
+For projects in SCL BACnet is the preferred protocol to ensure successful integration with Niagara.

-- 1.2.1 Avoid "Single loop" or standalone equipment controllers that have no external monitoring by BMS or supervisory control.
-Exceptions must be approved by the owner. - 1.2.2 The BMS shall have the capabilities to read and monitor, or write and control to each of the building sub-systems using open communications protocol standards. - 1.2.3 The vendor shall provide a system communications driver for building sub-systems integration to the BMS.
+U 1.2.1 Avoid "Single loop" or standalone equipment controllers that have no external monitoring by BMS or supervisory control.
+Exceptions must be approved by the owner.
+1.2.2 The BMS shall have the capabilities to read and monitor, or write and control to each of the building sub-systems using open communications protocol standards.
+1.2.3 The vendor shall provide a system communications driver for building sub-systems integration to the BMS.

-1.3 Haystack Nomenclature

-1.3.1 All equipment and instruments shall be consistently labeled per Project Haystack naming conventions.
+1.3 Haystack Nomenclature U 1.3.1 All equipment and instruments shall be consistently labeled per Project Haystack naming conventions.
 Requirement applies to all devices and equipment property wide even if not networked into BMS and PMCS.